Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

 \section{Numerical Experiments}

-We conduct extensive numerical experiments to assess both the prediction capability and the computational efficiency of out methodology, with a focus on high-dimensional problems.
-We present three sets of experiments in the order of increasing dimensions---artificial test functions in 10 dimensions in Section~\ref{sec:test-func}, the expected revenue of a production line problem in 20 dimensions in Section~\ref{sec:prod-line}, the expected profit of an assortment problem in 50 dimensions in Section~\ref{sec:assortment}, and the optimal value of a linear program as a function of 16675 relevant parameters in Section~\ref{sec:stocfor}.
+We conduct extensive numerical experiments to assess both the prediction capability and the computational efficiency of our methodology, with a focus on high-dimensional problems.
+We present three sets of experiments---artificial test functions in up to 500 dimensions in Section~\ref{sec:test-func}, the expected revenue of a production line problem in up to 100 dimensions in Section~\ref{sec:prod-line}, and the optimal value of a linear program as a function of 16675 relevant parameters in Section~\ref{sec:stocfor}.